List of MiG-27 operators

 This is a list of Mikoyan-Gurevich MiG-27 operators.
-Active operators are in bold.
+As of late 2023, the MiG-27 has been fully retired.

 Operators

-As of 2022, the Kazakh Air Force is the only active operator of the MiG-27 in the world.
+As of 2023, the MiG-27 has been fully retired from active military service.

 Belarus

 The Belarusian Air Force inherited a small number of MiG-27s of the 911th APIB, based at Lida, after the dissolution of the Soviet Union.
 These aircraft were scrapped at Baranovichi.